-As fun as Nintendo Switch is when it works properly allowing you to play games on the go, it’s just as frustrating when it stops working and refusing to turn on just when you’re craving for a gaming session.
+As fun as Nintendo Switch is when it works properly allowing you to play games on the go, it’s just as frustrating when it stops working and refuses to turn on just when you’re craving for a gaming session.
 The reality is, Nintendo Switch is being plagued by an issue that leaves the console turned off, looking like it’s broken beyond repair.

 We inspected this issue in-depth and managed to uncover a series of common reasons that will leave your Nintendo Switch console looking lifeless.
 Here’s a list of possible reasons why your Nintendo Switch console is no longer turning on: